 Module 7c: The Synastry Weekend

 Synastry is the comparison of the natal charts of two or more people in order to determine their likely compatibility and relationship.
 All of the main synastry techniques are covered in this course through the use of case studies which will explore both romantic and non-romantic relationships.

 Module 7d: The Astrology of the Family Weekend

 This part-module, with course material written by Brian Clark and Glennys Lawton, attracts 10 credits towards the Diploma and may be taken instead of one or two of the subjects (part-modules) included within Modules 7 and 8 above.
 It explores the complexities and dynamics of family life as seen through the lens of astrology, including relationship to parents and siblings, myths and themes in the family background, and the role and experience of the individual within the family unit.

-This weekend will explore, through the lens of astrology, our deep relationship to geography and place.
+This part-module will take place over two Saturdays.
+In it we will explore, through the lens of astrology, our deep relationship to geography and place.

 On the first day, we will look at the techniques of Astro-Cartography and relocating the chart.
 Like the songlines of native Australia, the lines on an Astro-Catrography map point to what we might have been, or could become, in other places in the world.
 They speak of a potential in the natal chart, a place in the psyche, which opens to us in a way which may not be possible in any other location.
 We have places we long to visit and some we are fearful of; others draw us in, as if caught by something which feels like fate.
 ACG gives us an understanding of our relationship to the world through charting the planets as they rise and set across the globe, acknowledging the dynamic influence of different geographies and different cultures on the development of the individual; relocated charts fine-tune and deepen this understanding by bringing in the whole horoscope.